bshirani/gocryptotrader/backtester/backtest/README.md

 # GoCryptoTrader Backtester: Backtest package

-This backtest package is part of the GoCryptoTrader codebase.

 ## Backtest package overview

 The backtest package is the most important package of the GoCryptoTrader backtester.
 It is the engine which combines all elements.